 One way to get your deck published is to submit your work to traditional publishers such as Hay House, Blue Angel Publishing, or Llewellyn.
 There are definitely some advantages to taking this route: First of all, having the support of an established publishing company will allow you to access resources that might otherwise not be available to you as easily.
 For instance, your publisher may do some of the editing for you, source your artwork, and handle everything from getting your cards printed to distributing them to stores all around the world.

 However, getting there can be a long road—and there’s no guarantee of success.
-If you’re a new author, it may take quite a few attempts to find a publisher who’s willing to take you onboard.
+If you’re a new author, it may take many attempts to find a publisher who’s willing to take you on board.
 Also, you won’t have as much control over your creative process, and only a fraction of your sales profits will actually end up in your pocket.

 Self-Publishing Your Own Oracle or Tarot Deck: How to Get Started

-1. Choose the Right Printing Solution for Your Deck
+1. Choosing the Right Printing Solution for Your Deck

 First of all, you’ll have to find a suitable printing company for your project.
 An easy way to get started is to get your cards produced by a print-on-demand manufacturer such as MPC or The Game Crafter.
 I usually go with one of these companies to print the first prototypes of my card decks since they allow small order volumes starting at just one deck.
 Both of these companies also offer order fulfillment for a small additional fee.
 However, they won’t distribute your cards to any external companies such as Amazon.
 Also, your printing costs will be relatively high even if you produce your deck in bulk.